eighty20results/e20r-sequences/README.md

 ##Changelog

-###2.2
+### 2.2.1
-* Fix: Complete load of select2 from CDN by removing local file(s).
+* Enh: Clears list of notified posts for specific sequence ID (not all notices for the user id)
-* Set version number and updated Readme files
+* Version number bump

 ##Old releases
 ###.1